Personal Accident Insurance Spain

 • Repatriation of remains

-• Dental treatment from accident
+• Dental treatment after an accident

 Standard exclusions